- MSSD School Listings

 MSSD serves students with severe disabilities throughout the state.
 A student is referred to MSSD when the local school district is unable to meet his or her educational needs.
 The district must develop justification reflecting that placement in a separate school is the least restrictive education environment to meet the student's identified needs.

-Missouri Schools for the Severely Disabled will ensure students learn authentic skills in a safe environment to be productive and integrated into their home, community, leisure and work.
+Missouri Schools for the Severely Disabled will ensure students learn functional academic skills in a safe environment to be integrated into their home, community, activities, and work.